syslog-ng/syslog-ng.github.io/doc/_doc-guide/02_Tools/02_Jekyll_extensions.md

 ## generate_links

-Our generate_links.rb Jekyll plugin creates the content of the `${PROJECT_ROOT}/_data/link` folder.
+Our generate_links.rb Jekyll plugin creates the content of the `${PROJECT_ROOT}/_data/links` folder.
 The generated link files are created from all the H1-H6 headings, named anchors, and the page self-links of our markdown pages.
 The links are used for autolink/tooltip generation and page navigation ordering.

+It is gated by the `JEKYLL_BUILD_LINKS=yes` environment variable and runs on the `:site, :post_render` hook -- i.e. **after** Jekyll has rendered every page to HTML, so it can extract anchor information from the final DOM.

 ## generate_tooltips

 The generate_tooltips.rb Jekyll plugin is responsible for adding autolink/tooltip items to our pages.
-It uses multiple [[page render hook|jekyll-render-hooks]] pases, please see the source-code why it is needed.
+It is gated by the `JEKYLL_BUILD_TOOLTIPS=yes` environment variable and registers on **two** Jekyll hooks within the same build:

+- `:site, :pre_render` -- loads the link dictionary built by `generate_links` from `_data/links/`, sorts entries by title length (longest first to avoid partial-word matches), and applies aliases and exclusions
+- `[:pages, :documents], :pre_render` -- iterates each page's Markdown content, splits it into safe-to-process spans (skipping fenced code blocks, existing links, headings) and injects `<a href="...">title</a>` HTML anchors directly into the Markdown source. kramdown then preserves these inline `<a>` tags as-is when converting Markdown to HTML.

 It is far-far not optimal, makes the whole rendering process very slow now and needs enhancements badly, please feel free to contribute to make it more effective!

 ## \[\[title\|id\]\] markdown extension